Oedipus the King (film): Production

 Filming of Oedipus the King began in August 1967, on-location in Epirus, Greece, in the municipality of Ioannina.
-Much of the film was shot in an ancient amphitheater, since converted into an archeological site, at Dodoni.
+Much of the film was shot in an ancient amphitheatre, since converted into an archaeological site, at Dodoni.

-Many of the cast members were from the Royal Shakespeare Company.Theoni V. Aldredge (credited as 'Deni Vachlioti') was the costume designer.
+Many of the cast members were from the Royal Shakespeare Company.
+Theoni V. Aldredge (credited as 'Deni Vachlioti') was the costume designer.

 Reception

 The film was released in the United Kingdom in June 1968, by Rank Film Distributors.
 It was not seen in Europe and the U.S. until the 1970s and '80s, after legal release and distribution rights were granted to video and TV, and was considered a rare film.

 Critical response

 Despite its calibre of actors, the film was not universally well received.
 New York Magazine described it as "almost comical" in a September 1968 review; a 1972 review said "An elaborate production, overly academic and without much force or cinematic merit."
 Leonard Maltin in 2006 said that the "film version of Sophocles play is OK for students who have a test on it the next day, but others won't appreciate this version."

 However, in 1968 the Illustrated London News praised its "cinematic fluidity" and Jon Solomon in 2001 said that the film was "distinguished by intensity and fine acting", with Plummer's Oedipus boasting "an arrogant, strong-willed title character".
 However, Solomon also remarked that the film "would never have won first prize at an ancient Athenian contest.